-The region is home to four international airports (Tampa, Orlando, Lakeland and St. Petersburg-Clearwater) with growing air cargo handling capabilities.
+The region is home to two international airports (Tampa and Orlando) with growing air cargo handling capabilities.
 Not only has the surge in e-commerce resulted in rapidly growing footprints across Central Florida, but industry diversity spanning food & beverage production to third-party logistics to tourism (theme parks) has sustained core industrial momentum.

 Furthermore, the Central Florida Intermodal Logistics Center (ILC) in Winter Haven is a key distribution point well-located in the center of the state and served by CSX rail as well as I-4, State Road 60 and US 27.
 The ILC has access to the Tampa and Orlando airports, deep-water ports, a transportation system with access to 10 million people within a one-hour radius and is the only large industrial park in the state serviced by rail.
 Coca-Cola announced earlier this year it is moving its operations from a facility in Lakeland to a 400,000-sq.-ft. warehouse at the ILC.